Blog

 How Over Consumer Spending & Increased Costs Are Driving BNPL Usage and Cash Flow Issues

-As the cost of essential goods continues to rise, many consumers, struggling to manage their finances, are turning to credit cards and loans.
+As the cost of essential goods continues to rise, many consumers struggle to manage finances, and are turning to credit cards and loans.
 According to Equifax data, despite higher prices and borrowing costs, consumer spending remains steady, with credit card delinquency rates holding relatively flat.
 Increased borrowing has become a necessary response to rising costs, especially in categories like electronics and imported goods, where tariffs have made prices even higher.
 (Source)

 The rising popularity of Buy Now, Pay Later (BNPL) services

-While BNPL offers short-term relief, studies show that nearly 70% of users tend to spend more, feeling comfortable making large purchases without paying the full amount upfront.
-However, this can lead to increased spending and financial strain if not managed carefully.
-While some argue that BNPL encourages impulse purchases and debt accumulation, others suggest it can be used responsibly.
-This shift in spending habits raises concerns about long-term financial sustainability, are consumers using BNPL for smart budgeting, or overspending without considering future liabilities?
+While BNPL offers short-term relief, nearly 70% of users spend more, making larger purchases without upfront payment.
+This can increase financial strain if unmanaged.
+Critics say BNPL fuels impulse buying and debt, while supporters see it as a budgeting tool.
+This raises concerns about long-term sustainability, are consumers using it wisely or overspending without considering future liabilities?

 Delayed Payments and Delinquency